Rotation numbers of perturbations of smooth dynamics: The rest of the proofs.

 where $A^n(x)=A(T^{n-1}x)\ldots A(x)$ is the isomorphism of vector spaces obtained by restriction of $\cA^n$ to $V_{x}$. \end{lemma}

-\begin{proof}[Proof of \cref{c.complexdominationdichotconje} in regularity $r=0$] In view of \cref{p.abc}, it is enough to prove that if there is no domination of index $i$ then an arbitrarily small perturbation creates an $i$-elliptic point.
+\begin{proof}[Proof of the $r=0$ case of \cref{c.complexdominationdichotconje}] In view of \cref{p.abc}, it is enough to prove that if there is no domination of index $i$, then an arbitrarily small perturbation creates an $i$-elliptic point.